docker-rpm-builder/docker-rpm-builder/README.md

 ## News

-**IMPORTANT:** The prepackages repos have changed!
+**IMPORTANT:** The APT and YUM repos have changed!
 Check the new URLs down there!

 **IMPORTANT:** since 1.33, *docker-rpm-builder* won't force a dependency on a specific docker package, you must install a docker distributions yourself.